lonerapier/lonerapier.github.io/docs/cli/plugin.md

 The old commands still work as hidden aliases but will print a deprecation warning.

-## Interactive Mode
+## Plugin Status

-Running the plugin command without any subcommand will launch the [[cli/tui|TUI]], which provides a visual interface for all these operations.
+Running the plugin command without any subcommand shows a status dashboard of all installed plugins, including whether updates are available:

 ```shell
 npx quartz plugin
 ```

+This displays each plugin with its source, commit, enabled/disabled status, and checks for available updates in parallel.
+For the full interactive management interface, use [[cli/tui|npx quartz tui]] instead.